 Kentucky Tour de Dance

-Meet the players, soak up the culture, and explore flatfooting and clogging improvisation in this unique virtual dance-class-meets-road-trip!
+Meet some of Kentucky's finest traditional musicians, soak up the culture, and learn to flatfoot and clog like you were born in a holler in this unique virtual dance-class-meets-road-trip!

-If you love music, dancing, and Kentucky culture, give yourself this fun class where you'll learn more about improv and get a taste of traveling the hills and byways, completely at your own pace.
+Give yourself this fun and value-packed class where you'll learn more about improv and get a taste of traveling the hills and byways of Kentucky, completely at your own pace.

-You might not be able to travel through Kentucky right now, but in this 6-session course, you'll come along with me as I do, hanging out on porches, chatting about tunes, seeing me jam with the musicians, and hearing them tell about where they learned the music and how they got their start.
+In addition to learning steps and becoming a smooth and confident dancer, you'll feel as if we're on a road trip together, hanging out on porches, chatting about tunes, jamming with the musicians, and hearing them tell about where they learned the music and how they got their start.

-Then, when I get back home, I'll break it down and create a dance class video showing steps and ideas for improvising with each tune!
+Then, you'll dive into the teaching videos where I break it down and show my process for coming up with steps and ideas for improvising with each tune!

 In this program,